Challenges for $\Lambda$CDM: An update: Hubble tension

-\item {\bf SnIa-SBF:} Another method to determine the Hubble constant based on calibration of the peak absolute magnitude of SnIa is the Surface Brightness Fluctuations (SBF) method \cite{Jensen:2000cg,Cantiello:2018ffy,Khetan:2020hmh,Blakeslee:2021rqi}.
-SBF is a secondary\footnote {Nearby Cepheids or stellar population models are used for the empirical or theoretical calibration of the SBF distances respectively.} luminosity distance indicator that uses stars in the old stellar populations (II) and can reach larger distances than Cepheids even inside the Hubble flow region where the recession velocity is larger than local peculiar velocities ($z>0.01$) \cite{1988AJ.....96..807T,Tonry:1996ug,Blakeslee:1998pb,Mei:2005ns,Biscardi:2008jk,Blakeslee:2009tc,Blakeslee:2012fi}.
+\item {\bf SBF:} Another method to determine the Hubble constant based on calibration of the peak absolute magnitude of SnIa is the Surface Brightness Fluctuations (SBF) method \citep{Jensen:2000cg,Cantiello:2018ffy,Khetan:2020hmh}.
+SBF is a secondary\footnote {Nearby Cepheids or stellar population models are used for the empirical or theoretical calibration of the SBF distances respectively.} luminosity distance indicator that uses stars in the old stellar populations (II) and can reach larger distances than Cepheids even inside the Hubble flow region where the recession velocity is larger than local peculiar velocities ($z>0.01$) \citep{1988AJ.....96..807T,Tonry:1996ug,Blakeslee:1998pb,Mei:2005ns,Biscardi:2008jk,Blakeslee:2009tc,Blakeslee:2012fi}.
+For SBF calibration \citet{Blakeslee:2021rqi} use both Cepheids and TRGB demonstrating that these calibrators are consistent with each other.